lamiest/lamiest.github.io/docs/Projects/ESP32.md

 During setup, the "WiFi.begin(ssid, password);" function allows ESP32 to attempt to connect to a router using the WiFi library's begin() function. ssid and password will have to be replaced by your actual router ssid and router's password. <br>
 while(WiFi.status() != WL_CONNECTED) will check if the board has successfully connected to the router, otherwise, it will stay idle while waiting for an ACK from the router.
 WiFi.localIP() will print out the local IP address of your ESP32 which you need to be able to connect to the web page from a host in the <b>SAME</b> network.
 After connection, we can initialize the server to wait for incoming connection requests using client as an object of class WiFiClient whenever the server is available.
 This is a boolean value that changes depending on the connectivity of the client to the web page.
 While the client is connected and is available to receive bytes from the server, a string header prints out the web page content using client.println() function where the printed out strings are HTML-based content which will generate the web page for the client that is connected.

+### Console terminal

+For security and testing purposes, a console will print any activities within the web page in the case of client connection and disconnection.
+For the initialization phase, the ESP32 Dynamic IP address will be printed where the user needs to input it on the host and connect to the IP address.

 ### Scripts (HTML)
 Within the Arduino IDE, you may notice that we used HTML scripts.
 This is because we want to make the web page function as our intended calculator project.
 There are 3 important scripts/functions we added in the project: <br>
 1) add(val) <br>